opengeospatial/omsf-profile/omsf-json/README.md

 ## JSON encoding details

-The geometry property of the OMSF GeoJSON Feature is the geometry of the sampling feature of the observation, or if no sampling feature was used, a representative geometry of the ultimate feature of interest.
+The ```geometry``` property of the OMSF GeoJSON Feature is the geometry of the sampling feature of the observation, or if no sampling feature was used, a representative geometry of the ultimate feature of interest.
 Other OMSF properties expected to be used in each of the observation type are given in the tables below.

-### Simplified mapping of O&M Observation properties
-The implementation model of the OMSF GeoJSON encoding is a simplified version of the Observation class as defined in the OGC and ISO 19156 standard.
-The following table summarises the simplification decisions applied:

 ### Common properties